ErronBlack501/queue-management-system-client-side/.github/PULL_REQUEST_TEMPLATE.md

 Pull requests without a descriptive title, thorough description, or tests will be closed.

-In addition, please describe the benefit to end users; the reasons it does not break any existing features; how it makes building web applications easier, etc.
+In addition, please describe the benefit to end employees; the reasons it does not break any existing features; how it makes building web applications easier, etc.
 -->